D. Social Sciences and Industry

 Offshore Finance: In the Cayman Islands (2012).

-Economics: Adam Smith studied at Balliol College, University of Oxford, but was not very satisfied with it (2017).
+Economics: Adam Smith studied at Balliol College, University of Oxford, but was dissatisfied with the study environment there (2017).

 Market: The price mechanism at work in gold transactions in Bangkok’s Chinatown (2019).

-Market: The rise in real estate prices has created opportunities for the construction of super-slim residential towers in NYC (2015).
-On the left is 432 Park Avenue, which is nearly completed.
+Market: The rise in real estate prices has created opportunities for the construction of super-slim residential towers in New York (2015).
+On the left is 432 Park Avenue, which is nearly complete.

-Business Strategy: A cafe with the unique feature of being able to enjoy boating on the waterways of an orchard (?).
-At the After the Rain Coffee & Gallery in Nakhon Pathom, Thailand (2020).
+Business Strategy: A cafe with the unique feature of allowing customers to enjoy boating on the waterways of an orchard, at the After the Rain Coffee & Gallery in Nakhon Pathom, Thailand (2020).

-Externality: A cafe with the beautiful view of rice fields and a famous temple.
-At the Meena Cafe in Kanchanaburi, Thailand (2020).
+Externality: A cafe with a beautiful view of rice fields and a famous temple, at the Meena Cafe in Kanchanaburi, Thailand (2020).

 Product Differentiation: Various types of “natto” (納豆) available at a supermarket in Bangkok, where many Japanese people reside (2019).